The NHS workers who have died during the coronavirus pandemic

 – Maureen Ellington, healthcare assistant

-Grandmother Mrs Ellington, who was in her early 60s, worked at Southmead Hospital in Bristol and passed away on April 12.
+Grandmother Mrs Ellington, who was in her early 60s, worked at Southmead Hospital in Bristol and died on April 12.

-She had worked for the NHS for over 25 years at both Frenchay and Southmead hospitals.
+She had worked for the NHS for more than 25 years at both Frenchay and Southmead hospitals.

 Her family said: “She would light up any room she entered.
 She will always be in our hearts.”